Our Investment Account

 Switch investment funds

-- Change funds whenever you want
+- Change your funds without charge

 Our online investment service enables you to change your funds and contributions by type and amount and we don’t charge you for switching funds or making withdrawals.
+In exceptional circumstances there may be a delay in switching funds.

 Other ways to invest